stephluooo/League-Performance-Prediction/README.md

 # Assessment of Missingness

-The url column in the dataset is likely NMAR because the presence of a URL might depend on factors not captured in the dataset.
+The 'url' column in the dataset is likely **NMAR** because the presence of a URL might depend on factors not captured in the dataset.
 For example, URLs may only be included for specific games or leagues that have partnerships with certain platforms or a higher level of media coverage.
 This missingness cannot be explained using other variables in the dataset, such as league or gameid.

-This histogram visualizes the empirical distribution of Total Variation Distance (TVD) values generated from the permutation test.
-The red vertical line represents the observed TVD.
-The observed TVD lies significantly outside the range of permuted TVD values, suggesting strong evidence against the null hypothesis.
-<iframe src="empirical_distribution.html" width="800" height="600" frameborder="0"></iframe>
+On the other hand, the 'url' column could be **MAR** dependent on the 'league' column as certain leagues might have different data collection processes, visibility standards, or reporting practices that affect the availability of URL information.

+To explore whether the missingness of the ‘url’ column is dependent on the ‘league’ column, I performed a permutation test.
+This statistical test examines whether the observed relationship between the missingness in ‘url’ and the ‘league’ column is statistically significant, comparing the actual data to a distribution generated under the null hypothesis of no dependency.
+If a strong dependency is found, it would suggest that the missingness in the ‘url’ column is not random but influenced by the league.

 This bar graph shows the density of leagues when missing_url is True.
 It reveals that missing URLs are more prevalent in the LCK and LCS leagues, indicating potential systematic differences in data collection practices across leagues.
 <iframe src="true_missing.html" width="800" height="600" frameborder="0"></iframe>

 This bar graph shows the density of leagues when missing_url is False.
 The LPL league dominates this distribution, showing that most non-missing URLs are from the LPL league.
 <iframe src="false_missing.html" width="800" height="600" frameborder="0"></iframe>

-### URL Missingness and League: MAR
+### Hypothesis:

+Null Hypothesis (H₀): The distribution of leagues when the url column is missing is the same as the distribution of leagues when the url column is not missing.
+Alternative Hypothesis (H₁): The distribution of leagues when the url column is missing is different from the distribution of leagues when the url column is not missing.

+### Test Statistic:

+Test Statistic: Total Variation Distance (TVD) Significance Level (α): 0.05

+A permutation test was chosen to assess the difference between two distributions: the league distribution when the url column is missing versus when it is not missing.
+The Total Variation Distance (TVD) is an appropriate metric to quantify this difference, as it measures the overall variation between two categorical distributions.
+The significance level of 0.05 ensures a 5% threshold for determining statistical significance.

+This histogram visualizes the empirical distribution of Total Variation Distance (TVD) values generated from the permutation test.
+The red vertical line represents the observed TVD.
+The observed TVD lies significantly outside the range of permuted TVD values, suggesting strong evidence against the null hypothesis.
+<iframe src="empirical_distribution.html" width="800" height="600" frameborder="0"></iframe>

+The permutation test yielded a p-value close to 0, indicating that the observed difference in the distribution of leagues when the url column is missing versus not missing is statistically significant.

-The results of the permutation test indicate that the missingness in the url column is significantly associated with the league column.
-A p-value of 0.0 suggests that the observed dependency is not due to random chance.
-This dependency supports the assumption that missingness is MAR because the likelihood of a missing url depends on the league, a known and observed variable.
-For instance, some leagues may systematically lack certain data due to differences in data collection practices or standards, which can explain the missingness without additional unknown factors.
+This result suggests that the missingness of the url column is not entirely random.
+Instead, the url column demonstrates a **Missing at Random (MAR)** relationship with the league column.
+This implies that the likelihood of a url being missing depends on the associated league.

-### URL Missingness and Side: NMAR

-In contrast, the permutation test for the side column yields a p-value of 1.0, indicating no evidence of dependency between url missingness and side.
-This finding implies that the missingness in the url column is not influenced by the side column (e.g., Blue or Red).
-If the missingness cannot be fully explained by any observed variable, it is considered NMAR.
-Additional investigation into unobserved factors or processes that could explain the missingness would be required to refine this assumption.

 # Hypothesis Testing

 ### Null and Alternative Hypotheses

+During the Exploratory Data Analysis stage, we found that the LPL League has overall an higher DPM and KPM compared to other top-one tier leagues.
+This may indicate that LPL considers a more "action-packed" league, so we want to investigate further this observation.

 Null Hypothesis (H₀): There is no difference in the mean game DPM (Damage Per Minute) between the LPL league and other tier-one leagues.

-Alternative Hypothesis (H₁): The LPL league has a higher mean game DPM compared to other tier-one leagues.
+Alternative Hypothesis (H₁): The LPL league has a **higher mean game DPM** compared to other tier-one leagues.

 Test Statistic: The observed difference in means for game DPM between the LPL league and other leagues.
-The test statistic is calculated as the mean game DPM for the LPL league minus the mean game DPM for other leagues.

 Significance Level (α): We use a significance level of 0.05 to evaluate the test.